 Foreseeing the year ahead would require the ability to read a crystal ball!
 The fallout from Brexit (whatever form it takes) is extremely hard to predict accurately.

-On the other hand, we understand that in the UK the AIFMD passport has not proved to be the panacea it had been hoped it might be, with use being surprisingly low.
-A number of UK funds lawyers are advising clients that unless they have a specific reason to domicile in Luxembourg, there are considerable advantages to setting up in Guernsey: national private placement is currently seen to work better than the passport regime because it is cautious and flexible.
 The Guernsey market continues to see sophisticated lenders providing increasingly complex and tailored solutions to the funds market, with loans being made to the full cast of players in the funds market including funds, secondary funds (against their limited partnership interests, to finance the acquisition of limited partnership positions and release capital to investors), limited partners and general partners (to help finance GP and fund commitments).
-As the funds industry continues to flourish, so will the fund finance industry; the market shows all the signs of continuing to expand in 2019.
+As the funds industry continues to flourish, so will the fund finance industry; the market shows all the signs of continuing to expand in 2020.